adelao747/google_analysis/README.md

-# Predicting Stock Prices Using Fitted Lineare Regression Model
+# Predicting Stock Prices Using Fitted Linear Regression Model

 The provided code utilizes a fitted linear regression model to predict stock prices based on 50-day moving average (50DMA) values.
 It utilizes the `Pandas` library to manage and manipulate the input data.